North Warwickshire road closures: more than a dozen for motorists to avoid over the next fortnight

-North Warwickshire's motorists will have 14 road closures to avoid nearby on the National Highways network this week.

-And seven of them are expected to cause moderate delays – with drivers facing waits of between 10 and 30 minutes.
+And six of them are expected to cause delays of between 10 minutes and half an hour.

 Advertisement